Paper wealth: Accounting

 Paper wealth is fundamentally an accounting matter – one's net worth is the accounting value of one's assets minus the accounting value of one's liabilities.
 There are various accounting methods for different assets and liabilities, and they yield different notions of net worth; some methods are more or less volatile than others.
-For example, one may value ("hold", "mark") assets at book value, meaning the price for which they were purchased; in this case paper wealth does not change when the potential sale price of an asset changes, but does change if the asset is sold, as the asset is replaced by the sale proceeds.
-Conversely, one may mark assets at market value (mark to market accounting), in which case paper wealth changes as the market varies.
+For example, one may value ("hold", "mark") assets at book value, meaning the price for which they were purchased; in this case, paper wealth does not change when the potential sale price of an asset changes, but does change if the asset is sold, as the sale proceeds replace the asset.
+Conversely, one may mark assets at market value (mark-to-market accounting), in which case paper wealth changes as market prices vary.

-In some cases different measures may differ significantly – for example, one may purchase a stock for $1, and the market value may increase to $100, so the book value is $1 and the market value is $100.
+In some cases, different measures may differ significantly – for example, one may purchase a stock for $1, and the market value may increase to $100, so the book value is $1, and the market value is $100.
 Conversely, one may purchase a house for $100,000, and then the housing market may fall, with the identical house next door selling for $80,000.
 In both these cases, book value and market value (to the extent that there is a market) differ, and which is more accurate may be debatable – one may argue that liquidation value (price obtained if sold immediately) would be a distressed sale and not reflect the potential value in a more orderly sale.

 Economic effects

-Paper wealth is attributed as being a factor in economic cycles; in mainstream economics this is interpreted as the wealth effect, while in some heterodox schools it is interpreted as price bubbles.
+Paper wealth is attributed as being a factor in economic cycles; in mainstream economics, this is interpreted as the wealth effect, while in some heterodox schools, it is interpreted as price bubbles.

 Wealth effect

 The most commonly discussed effect of paper wealth is the wealth effect: as people (households) increase in wealth, they are likely to spend more, while if their wealth decreases, they are likely to spend less.
 This is termed "the wealth effect" (compare income effect), and is generally attributed to psychological feelings of confidence – one feels rich, so one spends.
-The significance of the wealth effect is debated; it is generally procyclical, meaning that when the economy is doing well, asset prices increase, causing consumers to spend more, which provides further stimulus to the economy and risks causing overheating.
-Conversely, if the economy is doing poorly, asset prices fall and consumers spend less, leading to a vicious cycle and potentially a depression.
+The significance of the wealth effect is debated; it is generally procyclical, meaning that when the economy is doing well, asset prices rise, prompting consumers to spend more, which provides further stimulus to the economy and risks overheating.
+Conversely, if the economy is doing poorly, asset prices fall, and consumers spend less, leading to a vicious cycle and potentially a depression.